Tanzquartier Wien GmbH is commited to making website accessible, in accordance with the Web-Zugänglichkeits-Gesetz (WZG BGBl. I. Nr. 59/2019 idgF).

 Preparation of this accessibility statement

 This statement was prepared on 26.4.2021.

 This statement was prepared based on a self-assessment in April 2021.

 If you encounter barriers while using our website, please tell us about them by e-mail.
 Messages and suggestions go to firstname.lastname@example.org.

 If the response from the above contact is not satisfactory, you may file a complaint with the Austrian Research Promotion Agency (FFG).
 The FFG accepts complaints filed online via the electronic contact form (German).

-If the complaint is justified, the FFG will make recommendations for action to the federal government or the legal entities concerned and propose measures designed to remedy the problem.
+If the complaint is justified, the FFG will recommend action to the federal government or the legal entities concerned and propose measures designed to remedy the problem.